-- Dubai is highly lauded for its public transport system, especially Dubai Metro which is a must-experience attraction in its own right.
+- The Dubai transport system is top-notch, especially Dubai Metro which is a must-experience attraction in its own right.
 So buy a *NOL card to conveniently hop from one metro station to another aboard Dubai Metro which is completely automated and of course, driverless.
 And the best part is that it offers both standard and VIP ticket and is super economical too.

 - It’s recommended to book your desert safari and Burj Khalifa experience well in advance, so that you’ll be able to enjoy the best of Dubai without wasting any time.

 - Dubai is a global city whose traditional values and customs are deeply ingrained in Islamic culture.
 Respect local customs, avoid any kind of PDAs, and be careful while clicking images (as taking pictures of Emirati women, local government offices etc are not allowed).

 *NOL Card is a smart card which allows for easy and convenient payment of diverse Dubai public transport including Dubai Metro.

 We’ll be honest – Dubai is chockfull of luxury hotels and not much below the premium mark.
 That said, here are our picks for the best hotels in your budget:

 Budget: BackPacker 16 is a great option particularly for solo travellers.
 This great building has a gym, sauna and even a swimming pool.
 It’s also wonderful for digital nomads with super-fast free Wifi.

 Mid-range: Rove Downtown is your best bet.
 The Rove chain has a number of hotels across the city but this particular one is probably on the lower end of the budget scale.
 It’s in a great location and even has a movie house inside it!